Frugal Activities For Hot Summer Days

 We are right in the thick of the hot days of summer.
-It will likely get even hotter in August.
+It will get even hotter in August.
 And possibly in September.
 Or October.
-Around here you just never know.
+Around here, you just never know.

 I love psychological thrillers and women’s fiction.
-For hours I can put myself in the character’s shoes and escape right into the plot.
+I can put myself in the character’s shoes for hours and escape into the plot.

 Books are like taking a magic carpet ride.
 You can travel all over the world without leaving your comfortable chair.